Pavement Licences

 The licence can only operate between the hours of 9am and 11pm.
 Further restrictions on operating hours may be applicable at some locations and you will be advised if these restrictions apply at your location.

-It is a condition of the licence that a clear pedestrian route along the highway must be maintained at all times compliant with the current social distancing requirements and current social mobility requirements for pushchairs and wheelchair/mobility scooter users, which is no less than 2m wide and where there is high pedestrian footfall shall be no less than 2.5m.
+It is a condition of the licence that a clear pedestrian route along the highway must be maintained at all times compliant with the current social mobility requirements for pushchairs and wheelchair/mobility scooter users, which is no less than 2m wide and where there is high pedestrian footfall shall be no less than 2.5m.
 This distance shall be measured from the furthermost edge to the barrier to the nearest kerbside.
 If you cannot achieve this clearance then you cannot apply for a pavement licence.

 • specify the premises, and part of the relevant highway to which the application relates